 Where to do your banking if your local bank shuts down

-The FT analysed data from ATM provider Link and found nearly three fifths of banks have disappeared since 2015.
+The Financial Times analysed data from ATM provider Link and found that nearly three fifths of banks disappeared in almost a decade.

 So what do you do if your local bank has closed down?
 Find out where you can withdraw cash, deposit cheques, manage your payments and get face-to-face advice from someone from your bank.